-You have made the decision to work for yourself, so the next major step will be to decide what form of legal entity will your new venture take?
+You have made the decision to work for yourself, so the next major step will be to decide what form of legal entity will your new venture take by choosing your business structure?
 This can have a significant impact on the way you and your assets are protected and the way you are affected by taxation.
+For help with staying on their right side of the law when starting a business, check out our tips here.

-There are pro's and con's whichever status you decide on so let's have a quick overview to help you make the right decision.
+There are pros and cons whichever status you decide on so let's have a quick overview to help you make the right decision about which business structure will work best for you.

 Starting up as a sole trader (also known as self employed) is by far the simplest way of starting up in business.
-This should be done via the HMRC website, here https://www.gov.uk/set-up-sole-trader
+This should be done via the HMRC website, here, https://www.gov.uk/set-up-sole-trader.
+You can find out if you need to register with HMRC if you're a part time business here.

 This is the easiest form of business to own and operate.
 There are no set up fees and there is no requirement by law to have annual accounts.
 However, for your own benefit in controlling the business and completing the year end tax return you will need to have adequate record keeping in place.